AdaCore/learn/content/courses/advanced-ada/chapters/numerics.rst

 Big positive and natural subtypes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Similar to integers types, big integers have the :ada:`Big_Natural` and :ada:`Big_Positive` subtypes to indicate natural and positive numbers.
+Similar to integer types, big integers have the :ada:`Big_Natural` and :ada:`Big_Positive` subtypes to indicate natural and positive numbers.
 However, in contrast to the :ada:`Natural` and :ada:`Positive` subtypes, the :ada:`Big_Natural` and :ada:`Big_Positive` subtypes are defined via predicates